Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

-\begin{lemma} Let $X=\Spec A$ be an affine $R$-scheme for $R$ as in the Setup~\ref{set-up3}.
+\begin{lemma} Let $X=\Spec A$ be an affine $R$-scheme for $R$ as in Setup~\ref{set-up3}.
 Suppose that $A$ is either finitely presented or topologically finitely presented over $R$.
-Then the morphism $c\colon \wdh{X }\to X$ is flat and there is a functorial isomorphism $M^\Updelta \cong c^*(\widetilde{M})$ for any almost finitely generated $A$-module $M$. \end{lemma} \begin{proof} The flatness assertion is just \cite[Proposition I.1.4.7 (2)]{FujKato}.
-The natural map induces the map $M^{\Updelta} \to c^*(\widetilde{M})$.
-In order to show that it is an isomorphism, it is enough to show that the map
+Then the morphism $c\colon \wdh{X }\to X$ is flat, and there is a functorial isomorphism $M^\Updelta \cong c^*(\widetilde{M})$ for any almost finitely generated $A$-module $M$. \end{lemma} \begin{proof} The flatness assertion is proven in \cite[Proposition I.1.4.7 (2)]{FujKato}.
+Now the natural map